insomnia-creator/Termst/README.md

 ### Another Terminal?
 Great.

-While I feel the idea of a Terminal Startpage has been exploited to hell and beyond, I think there's room for improvement.
+While I feel the idea of a Terminal Start-page has been exploited to hell and beyond, I think there's room for improvement.

 Most of the startpages based on a Terminal may look good and enticing, but I find they barely offer much functionality.